lazyYC/Python-chatGPT-API/README.md

-# Unofficial-chatGPT-API
-A python chatGPT API module made by LazyYC
+# Unofficial chatGPT API by Python
-#
 #
 ### As its name, this is a handy chatGPT API (unofficial) since OpenAI has not been released their one yet.
 #
 ## 如何使用 <br/>How to use?